-Figure 2-7.
-Illustration of Karst Areas in Tennessee Portion of North Fork Holston River Watershed.
-Locations of Church Hill and Kingsport (in adjacent watersheds) are shown for reference.
+Figure 2-8.
+Illustration of Karst Areas in Group 3 Portion of Tennessee Portion of South Fork Holston River Watershed.
+Locations of Fall Branch and Kingsport are shown for reference.
 2.5.
 ECOREGIONS AND REFERENCE STREAMS.
 Ecoregions are relatively homogeneous areas of similar geography, topography, climate and soils that support similar plant and animal life.
 Ecoregions serve as a spatial framework for the assessment, management, and monitoring of ecosystems and ecosystem components.
 Ecoregion studies can aid the selection of regional stream reference sites, identifying high quality waters, and developing ecoregion-specific chemical and biological water quality criteria.

 There are eight Level III Ecoregions and twenty-five Level IV subecoregions in Tennessee.
-The Tennessee portion of the North Fork Holston River Watershed lies within a single Level III ecoregions (Ridge and Valley) and contains 3 Level IV subecoregions:
+The Group 3 portion of the Tennessee portion of the South Fork Holston River Watershed lies within a single Level III ecoregion (Ridge and Valley) and contains 4 Level IV subecoregions:

 - Southern Limestone/Dolomite Valleys and Low Rolling Hills (67f) form a heterogeneous region composed predominantly of limestone and cherty dolomite.
 Landforms are mostly low rolling ridges and valleys, and the soils vary in their productivity.
 Landcover includes intensive agriculture, urban and industrial uses, as well as areas of thick forest.
 White oak forest, bottomland oak forest, and sycamore-ash-elm riparian forests are the common forest types.
-Grassland barrens intermixed with cedar-pine glades also occur here. - Southern Sandstone Ridges (67h) encompass the major sandstone ridges with areas of shale and siltstone.
+Grassland barrens intermixed with cedar-pine glades also occur here. - Southern Shale Valleys (67g) consist of lowlands, rolling valleys, slopes and hilly areas that are dominated by shale materials.
+The northern areas are associated with Ordovician-age calcareous shale, and the well-drained soils are often slightly acid to neutral.
+In the south, the shale valleys are associated with Cambrian-age shales that contain some narrow bands of limestone, but the soils tend to be strongly acid.
+Small farms and rural residences subdivide the land.
+The steeper slopes are used for pasture or have reverted to brush and forested land, while small fields of hay, corn, tobacco, and garden crops are grown on the foot slopes and bottom land. - Southern Sandstone Ridges (67h) encompass the major sandstone ridges with areas of shale and siltstone.
 The steep, forested ridges have narrow crests with soils that are typically stony, sandy, and of low fertility.
 The chemistry of streams flowing down the ridges can vary greatly depending on the geological material.
 The higher elevation ridges are in the north, including Wallen Ridge and Powell, Clinch and Bays Mountains.
 White Oak Mountain in the south has some sandstone on the west side, with abundant shale and limestone.
 Grindstone Mountain, capped by the Gizzard Group sandstone, is the only remnant of Pennsylvanian-age strata in the ridge and valley of Tennessee. - Southern Dissected Ridges and Knobs (67i) contain crenulated, broken, or hummocky ridges.
 The ridges on the east side of Tennessee's Ridge and Valley tend to be associated with the Ordovician Sevier shale, Athens shale, and Holston and Lenoir limestones.
 These can include calcareous shale, limestone, siltstone, sandstone, and conglomerate.
-In the central and western part the shale ridges are associated with the Cambrian-age Rome Formation: shale and siltstone with beds of sandstone.
+In the central and western part the shale ridges are associated with the Cambrian-age Rome Formation:

+shale and siltstone with beds of sandstone.
 Chestnut oak forests and pine forests are typical for the higher elevations of the ridges, with white oak, mixed mesophytic forest, and tulip poplar on the lower slopes, knobs, and draws.

-Figure 2-8.
-Level IV Ecoregions in the Tennessee Portion of the North Fork Holston River Watershed.
-Locations of Church Hill and Kingsport (in adjacent watersheds) are shown for reference.
+Figure 2-9.
+Level IV Ecoregions in the Group 3 Portion of the Tennessee Portion of the South Fork Holston River Watershed.
+Locations of Fall Branch and Kingsport are shown for reference.